n15g/elin-fairy-pcc/README.md

 Photoshop Layer Comps are used to output the overlay images for portraits.
-Unfortunately the output options don't work well with Elin's naming convention, so there's a small python script to rename the default filenames.
+Unfortunately the output options don't work well with Elin's naming convention, so there's a python task to rename the default filenames.

 To export a portrait: